smantzavinos/vimfiles/README.md

 # vimfiles

-## Installation/setup on Windows
+## Installation/setup on Windows using neovim

 1. Clone the repository into $HOME\vimfiles.

-2. Set up symlinks to _vimrc, _gvimrc, and .NERDTreeBookmarks files.
-I did that with the following three commands (executed from an administrator access command prompt in the home folder):
+2. Set up symlink to _vimrc file.
+I did that with the following three command (executed from an administrator access command prompt in the home folder):
   1. `mklink /H _vimrc vimfiles\_vimrc`
-  2. `mklink /H _gvimrc vimfiles\_gvimrc`
-  3. `mklink /H .NERDTreeBookmarks vimfiles\.NERDTreeBookmarks`

-3. Enjoy!

-## Neovim setup on Windows
-1. Create or append to file
+3. Make neovim use the correct vimrc.
+Create or append to file
 ```
 ~\AppData\Local\nvim\init.vim
 ```